jai2shukla/JIRA-Estimation-Prediction/README.md

  * * *

-There are two groups of datasets according to the dataset's characteristics.
+There are three groups of datasets according to the dataset's characteristics.

 * [```agile sprints```](https://github.com/SEAnalytics/datasets/tree/master/agile%20sprints)